Assessment, cheap spares, tough competition make repair market a challenging place. Here's how?

 | Photo courtesy: Samsung — Samsung Galaxy J2 (launched September 2015). |

-The Repair took about half an hour.
-He acquired the screen from another shop, while prying open and cleaning the screen and the components.
-He said the whole folder has to be replaced.
-He used a thin needle-like rotating device to take- out the remaining glue from the old screen.
-He used a black rubberised adhesive to stick the screen and used rubber bands to hold it in place till the glue hardened properly.
+The Repair takes half an hour.
+He acquires the screen from another shop, while prying open and cleaning the screen and the components.
+He says the whole folder has to be replaced.
+He uses a thin needle-like rotating device to take-out the remaining glue from the old screen.
+Then he uses a black rubberized adhesive to stick the relacement screen.
+He uses rubber bands to hold it in place till the glue hardens properly.

 All done, we left for home with a gleaming golden screen, and the phone was looking new.